 “Gramaglia is clearly the star, and his playing is hard to fault – intonation as well as interpretation.
 Violists will want this one[..]”
 American Record Guide, July/August 2015

 “Excellent performances by violist Simone Gramaglia, a seasoned soloist and violist of the famous Quartetto di Cremona[..]”
 Prestoclassical UK.

 His teachers were L. Brusini, B. Giuranna and M. Kugel.
-His studies with H. Beyerle were fundamental to his education in the art of chamber music.
+His studies with Piero Farulli and H. Beyerle were fundamental to his education in the art of chamber music.

-He began studying the viola at the age of 16, after having previously studied the piano and flute.
+He began studying the viola at the age of 16, after having previously studied the piano and recorder.
 He earned his diploma six years later, and immediately embarked on an international concert career.

 Since 2012 he has performed in a duo with guitarist Luigi Attademo, with whom he recently recorded an album dedicated to the works of Niccolò Paganini, which was very well received by critics.
 It included Gramaglia’s own transcriptions of the six Op.
 2 sonatas, the famous Sonata Concertata and the original version of the Sonata per la Gran Viola, which he has also performed with numerous orchestras.

 His chamber and solo repertoire ranges from Bach to the twentieth century, with a particular focus on the contemporary music of today.